majtom2grndctrl/silicon-breach--godot/docs/architecture.md

 The game is designed to be data-driven and easily moddable.

 1.  **Main Menu**: The game starts with a main menu scene.
-A script reads the `/scenarios/` directory to populate a list of available scenarios for the player to choose from.
+For now, the scenario list is static and points at `res://scenarios/chip_delivery/scenario.json`.
 2.  **Scenario Loading**:
     -   Upon selection, a `GameStateSystem` reads the corresponding `scenario.json` file.
-    -   This JSON file contains information about the starting map (`.tscn`), player start position, initial characters, and available jobs.
+    -   This JSON file contains the starting map (`.tscn`) and initial player jobs.
-    -   The system loads the map scene and populates a `JobBoard` or NPC with the available `Job` resources.
+    -   The system loads the map scene, spawns the player/NPCs, and spawns UI scenes (`DialogBox`, `HUD`, `DemoCompletePrompt`) at the root.
 3.  **Job Execution**:
     -   The player accepts a job.
     -   `SpawningSystem` reads the `Job` resource, resolves its objectives (randomizing where necessary), and populates the current map with the required entities and components.